 1. Plan and Define what sort of Bakery Shop You want

 Sounds obvious, but many novice entrepreneurs just open up a new place that offers EVERYTHING, from french breads, Austrian pastries, to Russian cakes.
 You need to know your talents, your weaknesses, your competition, the budget required to offer each product.
 You need to conduct a thorough local market research to see what’s in demand in your area, what has the best chances to sell, and what doesn’t.
 If you make the best cakes on the planet, and you’ve verified there’s demand in your area, that competition is fair but not too strong – then start as a niche bakery focused on the best cakes in town.

 You might even want to start your bakery business online.
-Create a stunning website, take killer photos of your cakes, do lots of SEO (search engine optimisation) and social media marketing, bake from home and outsource the delivery.
+Create a stunning website, take killer photos of your cakes, do lots of SEO (search engine optimization) and social media marketing, bake from home and outsource the delivery.
 If you quickly grow a solid client base – you can then easily open up a counter service shop in a small commercial space (where customers can walk in and pick up your cakes).
 If you really grow big from there – you can then open a sit-down bakery, but don’t rush things…

 2. Perfecting All Your Space Elements

-Consult with a Pro: When you eventually get your space – Do not design the bakery all by yourself.
+- Consult with a Pro: When you eventually get your space – Do not design the bakery all by yourself.
 Do me a favor and consult with an interior designer (or with an experienced Baker who owned or worked in a bakery for a decade or so).
-A professional planner will make sure the work flows in your space without any potential traffic jam in the way of customers or staff.
+A professional planner will make sure the workflows in your space without any potential traffic jam in the way of customers or staff.